-This area is dominated by the AGA threesome of Amazon, Google and (Microsoft) Azure who each have large consumer businesses buttressing their enterprise cloud efforts.
-And Amazon is top dog with every other supplier dancing to its tune and reacting to what it does in terms of price cuts and service developments.
+This area is dominated by the AGA threesome of Amazon, Google and (Microsoft) Azure which each have large consumer businesses buttressing their enterprise cloud efforts.
+And Amazon is top dog, with every other supplier dancing to its tune and reacting to what it does in terms of price cuts and service developments.

 The AGA trio have the incredibly deep wallets needed to build out a public enterprise cloud.